 Partridge Breasted Aloe or Aloe Variegata is an example of a variation on the Aloe vera plant.

-This is a dwarf Aloe species from South Africa which may bloom with fetching coral colored flowers late in the wintertime or early in the springtime.
+This is a dwarf Aloe species from South Africa that may bloom with fetching coral-colored flowers late in the winter or early in the springtime.

 This short, plump Aloe is a good choice as a desk plant.